tokdaniel/js-test/tasks/3. Balanced parentheses/README.md

 ## Tips & Tricks
 * There can be characters anywhere between, after or before the parenteses.
-* Think about how can go things wrong, if the amount of parentheses are the same.
+* Think about how can things go wrong, if the amount of opening & closing parentheses are the same.